TheWeion/fp-lap1-journaling-website-frontend/README.md

-# Lap 1 - Project : Journaling Website
+# Lap 1 - Project : Journaling Website | Front-End

 > This community driven website allows coffee lovers across London to post and comment about the best beverage in a coders arsenal - Java.